gwu-cs-os/resources/xv6.md

 When you add more files (e.g. test files) into the system, you may run out of blocks.
 You can increase the number of blocks in the system by increasing the `FSSIZE` variable.
+Sometimes it is necessary to increase `BSIZE` as well.

 ## Debugging with `gdb`